-Similar to sheep, the relatively small potential East Peak development would result in a further loss of winter range, but its location in an area whose habitat effectiveness has been reduced by existing human disturbance and development should not result in any measurable change in habitat use or herd size.
+Similar to sheep, the relatively small potential East Peak [this East Vail property] development would result in a further loss of winter range, but its location in an area whose habitat effectiveness has been reduced by existing human disturbance and development should not result in any measurable change in habitat use or herd size.
 Approximately 75% of the parcel would remain available for continued elk use.